jcmdln/gein/Readme.md

 You may use this script as-is by performing the following steps:

-1. Download the latest Gentoo install cd for your architecture.
+1. Download the Gentoo install cd (or any Live distribution) for your architecture.
 Only amd64 is currently defined.
 Create an issue with the output of `uname -a` for it to be added to the script.